GaloisInc/crucible/README.md

 To use `stack` to build crucible, you can use the shell script `scripts/build-sandbox.sh` to retrieve the appropriate repos for building.

+Each library is BSD-licensed (see the `LICENSE` file in a project directory for details).